 Freshman Seminars Abroad are a joint initiative between the Learning Abroad Center and the Office of the Senior Vice President for Academic Affairs & Provost.

-Program Leaders teach the seminar on campus during spring semester and then lead students abroad for 1–2 weeks during either winter or spring break.
+Program Leaders teach the seminar on campus during spring semester and then lead students abroad during spring break.

 Freshman Seminars Abroad require at least 45 hours of classroom instruction and excursions.